Bubblin-Superbooks/bookiza.cli/README.md

 Despite ubiquity our effort with superbooks points mostly to yielding best reading experiences on tablets i.e. iPads(iOS 7+), Kindle 3 (Silk) and Android 5.0+ phablets.
 Because, well, even though it's great to support desktops, smartphones, TVs and whatnot, the most ideal situation and surface for reading books is the tablet.

+### Documentation

+Full documentation is available [here](https://bookiza.github.io/docs/) and [here](https://bubbl.in/cover/official-handbook-by-marvin-danig) and [here](https://bubbl.in/cover/bookiza-framework-by-marvin-danig).

+A quick tutorial on how to write superbooks is [here](https://marvindanig.svbtle.com/how-to-write-superbooks).

 ### What you'll need

 node > 6.2.1, git-scm, bubblin's `api_key` and a unixy-style shell/terminal.